-- Your own legal costs which will include the cost of the transfer of ownership of the freehold - The reasonable legal costs of your freeholder - The cost of setting up your Right to Manage Company
+- Your own legal costs - The reasonable legal costs of your freeholder. - The cost of setting up your Right to Manage Company

-Right to manage or enfranchisement?
+Right to Manage or Enfranchisement?

-Just like enfranchisement, exercising your right to manage means getting the support of at least 50% of the leaseholders in your block.
+Just like enfranchisement the right to manage means getting the support of at least 50% of the leaseholder in your block

-Whilst it's true that both enfranchisement and the right to manage, unlike lease extension, involve taking on responsibilities as members of the freehold purchase company or RTM company, there are big differences between purchasing the freehold and claiming the right to manage it - these include;
+Whilst its true that both enfranchisement and the right to manage, unlike lease extension, involve taking on responsibilities as members of the freehold purchase company or RTM company, there are big differences between purchasing the freehold and claiming the right to manage it - these include;

-- Unlike freehold purchase, your freeholder is entitled to join the RTM company as a member, and depending on how your company is set up, your freeholder could have voting rights in the management of your block - Enfranchisement is more expensive - you're buying the freehold not just taking over the right to manage your block.
-The cost can mean that it's often much harder to get enough qualifying leaseholders on board for enfranchisement when compared with RTM - and this gets harder as the size of the block gets bigger. - The financial benefits are much greater with freehold purchase.
-RTM doesn't allow you to grant yourself a long lease or avoid paying ground rent - and the increase in value of any flat following enfranchisement is much greater than after exercising your right to manage
+- Unlike freehold purchase, your freeholder is entitled to join the RTM company as a member, and depending on how your company is set up, your freeholder could have voting rights in the management of your block.

+- Enfranchisement is more expensive -

+you are buying the freehold not just

+taking over the right to manage your

+block.
+The cost can mean that its often

+much harder to get enough qualifying

+leaseholders on board for

+enfranchisement when compared to

+RTM and this gets harder as the size of

+the block gets bigger.

+- The finacial benefits are much greater with freehold purchase.
+RTM doesn't allow you to grant yourself a long lease or avoid paying ground rent - and the increase in value of any flat following enfranchisment is much greater than after exercising your right to manage.

+- RTM does not mean you own the freehold and so you wont be able to make changes to your lease.

+- Under RTM you will only be able to manage the block in line with any provisions set out in the lease.